National Water Hygiene

 Find Out More

-If you would like to get trained in this scheme, please see our list of training providers.
-If you are a trainer and would like to deliver this scheme, please see our guidance in the Approval and Delivery section.
+If you would like to get trained in this scheme, please use our scheme search to find a trainer.
+If you are a trainer and would like to deliver this scheme, please see our guidance on delivering passport schemes.

 If you have any queries relating to EUSR or the evidence requirements for any of our schemes or programmes, please contact the EUSR Support team.
 We are available Monday – Friday, 8.00am – 5.00pm via email firstname.lastname@example.org or tel: 0121 745 1310 (option 1).